Is Drug Addiction Genetic?

 Once you start noticing the obvious signs of heroin use, take a closer eye on their activities so you can look for the less obvious symptoms.
 Less obvious signs of heroin use include paranoia, increased sleeping, and hiding drugs.

-What to Do If Someone You Love is Suffering From Heroin Use
+What to do If Someone You Love is Suffering From Heroin Use

 If you notice that your loved one has many symptoms above and appears to be using heroin, it’s important to learn more about heroin, its addiction, and its symptoms.
 Just by being knowledgeable about heroin addiction can help you to help your loved one better.